-Vermont high school raises Black Lives Matter flag
+School raises Black Lives Matter flag, focuses on racism

 The Montpelier High School is believed to be the first public high school to raise a Black Lives Matter flag.

-A similar flag flying at the University of Vermont in the fall of 2016 was stolen.
+A similar flag that was raised at the University of Vermont in the fall of 2016 was stolen.